 Aircraft Maintenance Engineering is an international program approved by Directorate General of Civil Aviation, Govt of India.
 An AME is responsible for safety, security and maintenance of an aircraft.
 No aircraft can fly without its safety certification by an appropriately License holder AME.
 Thus as Aircraft Maintenance Engineer shoulders having the responsibility of aircraft safety and the personnel onboard on the behalf of Govt. of India.

 To be eligible for issuing Flight Release Certificate (fit to fly), an engineer required to possess a valid AME License issued by the DGCA, Govt. of India.

-Aircraft Maintenance Engineering is a 4 years license program in which candidate has to undergo tentatively between 2 to 2.5* years regular academic program conducted by the DGCA approved AME institutes and 2 year training in Airline or MRO Industries.
+Aircraft Maintenance Engineering is a 2 years license program conducted by the DGCA.
 In the academic program student has to complete their module papers conducted by DGCA.

 After completion of modules and required experience student will get AME License and On the basis of AME License student can do job as Aircraft Maintenance Engineer in government sector as well as private sector worldwide.

 Aircraft Maintenance Engineering is divided in following streams.

 MR. SATENDAR KUMAR CHAUHAN (TRAINING MANAGER): +91 94120-57628

 MR. SATENDER KUMAR MALIK (QUALITY MANAGER): +91 99976-09048

 An Aircraft Maintenance Engineer is responsible for ensuring an aircraft operates properly and safely.
 A maintenance engineer resolve, troubleshoot problems, conduct inspections and make upgrades to aircrafts.
 Daily duties may include keeping records, performing scheduled maintenance, making emergency repairs and preparing for DGCA inspections.